Deep Neural Network Approximation Theory: Setup and basic ReLU calculus

 \begin{proof} Let $\widetilde{W}_j(x):=\diag\big(\mathbb{I}_{d_2},\mathbb{I}_{d_2}\big)\,x$, for $j\in\{\cL(\Phi)+1,\dots,K-1\}$, $\widetilde{W}_{K}(x):= x$, and note that with

 the network

 satisfies the claimed properties. \end{proof}

 For the sake of simplicity of exposition, we state the following two lemmas only for networks of the same depth, the extension to the general case follows by straightforward application of Lemma~\ref{network_extension}.
+The first of these two lemmas formalizes the notion of neural network parallelization, concretely of combining neural networks implementing the functions $f$ and $g$ into a neural network realizing the mapping $x\mapsto(f(x),g(x))$.

 \begin{lemma} Let $n,L\in\N$ and, for $i\in\{1,2,\dots,n\}$, let $d_i,d'_i\in\N$ and $\Phi_i\in\cN_{d_i,d'_i}$ with $\cL(\Phi_i)=L$.
 Then, there exists a network $\Psi \in \cN_{\sum_{i=1}^n d_i,\sum_{i=1}^n d'_i}$ with $\cL(\Psi) = L$, $\cM(\Psi) = \sum_{i=1}^n\cM(\Phi_i)$, $\mathcal{W}(\Psi) = \sum_{i=1}^n \mathcal{W}(\Phi_i)$, $\cB(\Psi)=\max_i\cB(\Phi_i)$, and satisfying